Sensitivity of Bayesian Inference to Data Deletion and Replication

 We establish their theoretical properties and empirically validate them in synthetic and real-world scenarios.
 Interestingly, in some cases, modifying a small fraction of carefully chosen data points leads to drastic shifts in inference.

-Keywords: Bayesian inference, MCMC, adversarial machine learning
+Keywords: Bayesian inference MCMC adversarial machine learning